Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 ### Math 100
 *Difficulty: ⭐*

 Math 100 teaches you how to do derivatives along with a little bit of optimization and multivariable calculus.
 If you did IB or AP like me this is essentially a review.
-Contents are much simpler than Math HL too.
+Contents are much easier too.
 The multivariable calculus part was super hard and teaches you about saddle points, Newton’s law of cooling, and crazy year 2 math, but none of it showed up on any exams.
 * Resources:
 	- [Textbook](https://personal.math.ubc.ca/~CLP/CLP1/)
 	- [Past Exams](https://secure.math.ubc.ca/Ugrad/pastExams/)